fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 ##### Errors
 Possible HTTP Status Codes:

-- 400: No such submission, invalid type for this submission, missing parameter
+- 400: No such submission, invalid file type (overall or for the submission specifically), missing parameter
 - 401: Login required
 - 403: Do not have permission to access that submission